andkrau/NuanceResurrection/README.md

 Continued using the released source/docs in honour of the original author by Carsten Waechter (toxie at ainc.de) in 2020.
 Linux/libretro port by WizzardSK in 2026.

-NUON is a trademark of Genesis Microchip, Inc.
+NUON is/was a trademark of Genesis Microchip, Inc.

 ## Disclaimer

 This emulator was developed in a clean room setting, using only the Nuon SDK architecture documentation, the llama assembler, vmdisasm disassembler, and lots of hand crafted automation tools to help generate assembly files and parse the output.
-I cannot guarantee that this program will not blow up your computer.
+We cannot guarantee that this program will not blow up your computer.
 It is certainly capable of causing memory access violations.
-If you lose unsaved data while playing with it, don't say that I didn't warn you.
+If you lose unsaved data while playing with it, don't say that we didn't warn you.

 ## Requirements

-This emulator requires SSE2 instruction support, at least 200 Megabytes of free RAM, and an OpenGL 1.5 implementation with support for GLSL.
+This emulator requires SSE2 instruction support, at least 200 Megabytes of free RAM, and an OpenGL 1.5 implementation with support for GLSL, so basically any halfway recent machine can run it.

 The emulator is completely and utterly CPU bound.
-Machines that do not meet minimum requirements may even suffer reduced performance when running the less demanding SDK demos, or may hang on certain game situations (in the latter case try disabling AudioInterrupts in the `nuance.cfg`, at the cost of missing or screwed up sound).
+Some machines may even suffer reduced performance when running the less demanding SDK demos, or may hang on certain game situations (in the latter case try disabling AudioInterrupts in the `nuance.cfg`, at the cost of missing or screwed up sound).